arianesgr/qa-testing-portfolio/README.md

-# QA Testing Portfolio – Manual & API Testing
+# QA Testing Portfolio – Agile Sprint-Based Manual & API Testing

 ## 👩‍💻 About This Portfolio

+This repository showcases a QA portfolio built through Agile sprint simulations, focusing on Manual Testing, API Testing, defect reporting, and structured quality validation workflows.

-This repository demonstrates my transition into Software Quality Assurance, combining hands-on testing practice with a strong foundation of over 8 years of experience in Quality Management, ISO 9001 auditing, compliance, process improvement, and root cause analysis in regulated environments.
+It combines hands-on software testing practice with over 8 years of professional experience in Quality Assurance, ISO 9001 auditing, compliance, process improvement, and root cause analysis in regulated environments.

-My background in industrial and operational quality has shaped a strong analytical and process-oriented mindset, focused on traceability, documentation accuracy, and continuous improvement.
+My background in industrial and operational quality has developed a strong analytical and process-driven mindset, with emphasis on traceability, documentation accuracy, risk awareness, and continuous improvement.

-I am currently focused on transitioning these quality assurance principles into the software testing domain, with emphasis on Manual Testing, API Testing, and Agile QA workflows.
+I am currently applying these principles to the software testing domain, focusing on Agile QA practices and real-world testing workflows.

 ## 🎯 Objective

-To apply structured quality practices to software testing, ensuring functional validation, defect identification, and continuous improvement in digital products.
+To simulate real QA responsibilities within Agile environments by executing structured testing cycles that include test design, execution, defect identification, and continuous improvement.